-Infinitus emerges from stealth with $21.4M for “voice RPA” aimed at healthcare companies – TechCrunch
+Infinitus emerges from stealth with $21.4M for ‘voice RPA’ aimed at healthcare companies – TechCrunch

 Bringing in voiceRPA like Infinitus’s is part of that long haul to update the bigger system.

 “By automating one side we are showing the other side that it can be done,” Jain said.
-“Right now, there are just too many players and getting them agree on one standard is a gargantuan task, so trying to winning one small piece after another is how it’s done.
+“Right now, there are just too many players and getting them to agree on one standard is a gargantuan task, so trying to win one small piece after another is how it’s done.
 It should not be voice, but by the time standards bodies agree on something else, the world has moved on.”